ArKane-6418/Nami-Frontend/README.md

 This project uses the [Vercel CLI](https://vercel.com/docs/cli) for local development.
 The prerequisites are [Node.js](https://nodejs.org/en/download/) v16 and an account on [Vercel](https://vercel.com/dashboard)

 ## Project setup
+1. Run `npm install` in your terminal to install all of the required packages
+2. Run either `npm start` or `vercel dev` to run the site locally.
+3. If you want to modify the smart contract, head to https://github.com/ArKane-6418/Nami and follow the instructions in the README

 ## **Future Plans**
 - [ ] Modify the CSS futher to make the site more presentable and accessible